 This course is designed for music majors with piano emphasis who are preparing for or presenting recitals.
 It is a continuation of MUS 246 and requires substantial practice and the organization and presentation of a half hour junior or one hour senior recital.
 Departmental recitals are required.
-Final jury exams are required except at the end of the Junior and Senior recital semesters.
+Students presenting a junior or senior recital must enroll in an upper-division applied music course the semester of the recital.
+Final jury exams are required except at the end of the junior and senior recital semesters.
 Prerequisite: Placement by proficiency audition.